mlcommons/training/compliance/compliance_checker/README.md

 - `timestamp` - seconds as a float, e.g. 1234.567
 - `key` - the string key
 - `value` - the parsed value associated with the key, or None if no value
+- `lineno` - line number in the original file of the current key

 `v` is a shortcut for `ll.value`